Cross Roads Art

 Passages VII

 This "Passage" painting was a change from my usual painting process.
 It is a Vignette painted on Yupo.
-The passage that goes with this is: Psalm 62 vs.2: He only is my rock and my salvation, my fortress; I shall not be greatly moved.
+The passage that goes with this is: but those who hope in the Lord

 Size: 12.75 x 17.713